 Spanish instruction is free to Merit* and Professional and Scientific** employees.
-Some goals of the instruction are to help employees communicate more effectively with English Language Learners, to facilitate cultural awareness, to offer them training that may be helpful for their professional advancement, and to help members of the University community gain insight on what it is to have limited communicative proficiency.
+Some goals of the instruction are to help employees communicate more effectively with English Language Learners, to facilitate cultural awareness, to offer them training for their professional advancement, and to help members of the University community gain insight on what it is to have limited communicative proficiency.

 Two instructors are available to teach employees beginning and intermediate Spanish one-on-one, in small groups, or in larger classes.
-These instructors are both are fluent in Spanish, have a Bachelor's or Master's degree in Spanish, and are trained language instructors (but are not native speakers of Spanish).
+These instructors are both fluent in Spanish, and are trained language instructors (but are not native speakers of Spanish).
+Presently, three levels of Spanish classes are offered in the University Services Building.
 For more information or to ask about Spanish instruction for yourself and/or another employee, please contact Staff Language and Culture Services:

 Corinne J. Stanley, SCLS Facilitator

 * For a definition and more information about Merit jobs, please visit this page of the Compensation and Classification website: http://www.uiowa.edu/hr/classcomp/merit/index.html

 **For a definition and more information about Professional and Scientific jobs, please read this page of the Classification and Compensation website: http://www.uiowa.edu/hr/classcomp/prof/index.html